TxtDot/dalet/specification/main.md

 ### Daletl

 **Daletl** is a low-level language for machines.
 It is used in data transmission, processing and generation.
-It is specifically optimized to transfer as little data as possible using json, messagepack[^3] or daletpack[^2].
+It is specifically optimized to transfer as little data as possible using MessagePack.

 ## Stages